narengan/cis/getting-started.md

 ### Step 3.
 Setup your DNS records (optional).
 Before transitioning the traffic for your domain to CIS, we strongly recommend you import or recreate your DNS records in CIS.
 You can choose to skip this step, but if your DNS records are not configured properly in CIS, it could leave parts of your website inaccessible.

-You may import records by uploading your exported records from your current DNS or you may manually create your DNS records.
+Import records by uploading your exported records from your current DNS or manually create your DNS records.
 To import records select **Import records**.

 ![Getting Started](images/overview-setup-step3.png)